pratyushagnihotri/ndn-tutorial-gec21/README.md

 Python 2 or 3.
 For more details, please see [pyndn.util.Blob](https://github.com/named-data/PyNDN2/blob/master/python/pyndn/util/blob.py)

-Together, the previously described methods round out everything necessary to create a publisher/producer class.
-To actually run your producer, you'll first need start NFD using the `nfd-start` script and wait for your shell's prompt to return.
-Then, create an instance an invoke its run method with an NDN namespace URI:
+Together, the previously described methods round out everything necessary to create a simple producer.
+To run your producer, first copy it to the CSU-1 node.
+Next, start NFD using the `nfd-start` script (already on your path) and wait for your shell's prompt to return.
+You can now run your producer script:

-    Producer().run("/hello")
+    python hello_producer.py -n /csu/hello

 The producer will not do much because it is waiting for Interests.
-However, you should see it print a "Registering prefix &lt;namespace&gt;" message with the namespace you provided to `run`.
-When you're done the producer, you can stop the Python application with ctrl-c and NFD with the `nfd-stop` script.
+However, you should see it print a "Registering prefix /csu/hello" When you're done, you can stop the producer with ctrl-c and NFD with the `nfd-stop` script.

 #### Hello World Consumer